Irchelpark: Location

+The park is divided underground by Winterthurerstrasse and one of the feeders of the A1 motorway, bridged by a wide natural stone stairway.
+The upper part houses the university campus, as well as underground sports, former military (Zivilschutz) and parking facilities, and the buildings of the Staatsarchiv Zürich.

 History

-In 1962, the faculty of science of the University of Zürich proposed to several university institutes, to improve the utilization of synergies and cost savings in a campus on the Strickhofareal that is situated at the western slope of the Zürichberg hill.
-The first stage of the construction works of the university buildings begun in 1973, and the campus was inaugurated in 1979.
+In 1962, the faculty of science of the University of Zurich proposed to several university institutes, to improve the utilization of synergies and cost savings in a campus on the Strickhofareal farm situated at the western slope of the Zürichberg hill.
+The first stage of the construction works of the university buildings began in 1973, and the campus was inaugurated in 1979.
 The construction of the second stage lasted from 1978 to 1983.
 Among other things, the excavated material of the first and second stage was a problem that was not solved, thus the terrain in the Unterstrass and Oberstrass district was used for landfills.
 On the basis of the adjusted goals, a competition for the design of a park was started in 1979.

+A further extension of the Staatsarchiv building was approved by the parliament of the Canton of Zurich in March 2016 for the construction of Bau 3 (stage 3) for 25 million Swiss Francs; adjacent to the present building (stage 2), a cafeteria and conference rooms will be built, including a solar power plant.

+Because the capacities of the Irchel campus of the University of Zurich also are exhausted, an extension was started in mid-April 2016.
+"Phase 5" comprises three further campus buildings of 14000 m2 for 195 million Swiss Francs.
+The primary tenant, the Department of Chemistry, began taking possession in July 2021.